Sony A77 II vs A7S II

 Studio photographers will appreciate that the Sony A77 II (unlike the A7S II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the A77 II and the A7S II are recent models that are part of the current product line-up.
-The A77 II replaced the earlier Sony A77, while the A7S II followed on from the Sony A7S.
+The A77 II is a recent model that features in the current product line-up of Sony.
+In contrast, the A7S II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A7S II was succeeded by the Sony A7S III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.

 So how do things add up?
 Is the Sony A77 II better than the Sony A7S II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.